 “The beauty of having a blend is, if we’re unable to get a certain coffee or a certain geographic area has a year where their beans aren’t as good, we’re able to roast and blend beans from other countries,” Brown says.

 He credits his team of roasters for maintaining a consistently tasty and high-octane product throughout such changes.

 Who determines organic certification?

 Anything sold in the United States as organic (even if it was grown elsewhere) must be certified organic by the United States Department of Agriculture (USDA).
-Farmers seeking USDA organic certification must refrain from using banned chemicals on their land for three years before they’ll be accepted, according to Margaret Wilson, a media relations specialist at the organic advocacy nonprofit the Rodale Institute.
+Farmers seeking USDA Organic certification must refrain from using banned chemicals on their land for three years before they’ll be accepted, according to Margaret Wilson, a media relations specialist at Rodale Institute, the organic advocacy nonprofit.

 “Once that three years is completed and you have the seal, those products can be sold at a premium price, which then helps the farmer,” Wilson said in an interview.
-For coffee that is both Fair Trade and organic—as all the beans used by Death Wish are—the minimum price is $1.70 per pound, compared to $1.11 for conventionally grown coffee.
+For coffee that is both Fair Trade and USDA Organic Certified—as all the beans used by Death Wish Coffee are—the minimum price is $1.70 per pound, compared to $1.11 for conventionally grown coffee.